 Caregivers are special members of our Ehlers-Danlos syndromes (EDS) and hypermobile spectrum disorders (HSD) families.
 Being a Caregiver is a demonstration of love and loyalty.
 You may be a parent, spouse, or child, or have another special relationship with an EDSer or HSDer who needs your care.

 Most of us never got training in being a Caregiver.
 You may believe a Caregiver needs to be a medical expert who knows all, a superhero who can do all, and a saint who can always be cheerful.
 However, Caregivers are human with all the skills, emotions, and experiences that entails.
 You have the ability to be the Caregiver your loved one needs.

-But how do you care for someone with EDS and care for yourself too?
+But how do you care for someone with EDS or HSD and care for yourself too?

 Being a Caregiver may feel overwhelming at times.
 There will be good days and bad days.
-But if you follow these tips and work together, you will find that Caregiving can be rewarding for both you and your EDSer.
+But if you follow these tips and work together, you will find that Caregiving can be rewarding for you both.

 Shani Weber, Youth Program Director, The Ehlers-Danlos Society.